HorizonUnix/PatchSonomaWiFiOnTheFly/README.md

 <img src="Img/proof.jpg">

 ## For NootedRed users

+### Update 13/8: The latest commit of NootedRed fixed this bug and you don't have to do these instruction below, so please update your kext to the latest commit.
 > [!WARNING]
 > - After the hard drive switches from `macOS Installer` to the name you set when formatting, like `Macintosh HD` or something like that, you should disable NootedRed before booting to that stage.
 After disabling NootedRed, you can boot to that disk.
 It will restart one more time, then enable NootedRed